Skip to content

 The Lightrun sidebar layout

 Upon clicking, in the VSCode activity bar, the Lightrun plugin icon VSCode Lightrun plugin extension icon, the Lightrun sidebar opens.
-Follow the on-screen instructions to authenticate.
+Follow the on-screen instructions to authenticate the plugin.

 Lightrun plugin layout

-There are three view tabs in the Lightrun sidebar
+There are three tabs in the Lightrun sidebar

-Selecting any of the three view tabs exposes additional menus and options, respectively for managing Agents, Tags, and Snapshots.
+Selecting any of the three tabs exposes additional menus and options, respectively for managing Agents and Tags, Lightrun actions, and Snapshot hits.

-The Sources view tab exposes additional menus and options for managing your Lightrun agents, tags, and custom sources directly in your VSCode IDE.
+The Sources view tab exposes additional menus and options for managing your Lightrun agents, tags, and custom sources directly from your VSCode IDE.

-There are two subtabs in the Sources view tab.
+There are two subtabs in the Sources tab.

 Agents subtab